yfann/TechGuidence/AI/AWS/AI.md

 + Gen Ai application lifecycle
     + def a use case -> select a FM -> improve performance -> evaluate results -> deploy the app

++ Data lineage
+    + Data lineage is a technique used to track the history of data, including its origin, transformation, and movement through different systems.is a technique used to track the history of data, including its origin, transformation, and movement through different systems.